creativecreature/sturdyc/README.md

 Next, we'll look at some of the more *advanced features*.

 # Stampede protection
-Cache stampedes occur when many requests for a particular piece of data (which has just expired or been evicted from the cache) come in at once.
+Cache stampedes (also known as thundering herd) occur when many requests for a particular piece of data (which has just expired or been evicted from the cache) come in at once.
 This can cause all requests to fetch the data concurrently, subsequently causing a significant load on the underlying data source.

 To prevent this, we can enable **stampede protection**: